PanduDcau/Automation-Models/Book Owl/Readme.md

     - Include a header with the word ‘Book Owl’ as the logo.
     - The home page should have the logo centered in the header.
     - Below the header, include a stylish dropzone for file uploads and a modern ‘Convert to Audio’ button.
-    - Include a placeholder footer with the logo and standard SaaS links such as About, Products, Pricing, Terms, etc.
+    - Include a placeholder footer with the logo and standard SaaS links such as About, Products, Terms, etc.

 4. **Project Structure**: